pikawika/VUB-CC-Project/Generated images/README.md

       - Component 44
       - Seed 635148272 with a batch size of 4
       - Images can be found [here](GANSpace%20controlled/Sportiness)
-   - Flashy color filter: Color changes to "car body" only
+   - Flashy color filter: color changes to "car body" only
       - Makes the color of the detected "car body" bright red (90% of the time) or bright yellow.
 Reveals some artifacts are seen as the same "material" of a "car body".
       - Layer 9 - 10
       - Component 22